 Look back at Psalm 107: They saw the LORD’s works, his wondrous works in the deep.
 He stilled the storm to a whisper, and the waves of the sea were hushed.”
 The Psalmist sang of Jesus in the boat!

-The Bold one shrugged and replied, “Sounds nice, but, Oh, well!
+Back in the rickshaw, the Bold One shrugged and replied, “Sounds nice, but, Oh, well!
 All rivers lead to the ocean.”

 Oh, friend!
 That’s not right!

 “Let whoever is wise pay attention to these things, and consider the LORD’s acts of faithful love!
 (Psalm 107:43)